 Your local municipal pool

-There are many local municipal pools in the area where your can get some from the sun’s intense rays to keep cool.
+There are many local municipal pools in the area where your children can get some refreshment from the sun’s intense rays to keep cool.
 Be sure to take a look at the Reno and Sparks city websites for a listing of pools that you can visit.
 They may come at a cost, so please be sure to research before you show up with swimming trunks/bathing suit on and no money.
 Oh yeah, as my grandfather used to shout, “no peeing in the pool!”

 Many pools often are frequented by ice cream trucks throughout the day, so be prepared for a nice afternoon treat if you’re into that sort of thing by having some cash on hand to pay for ice cream for you and your children.